Battle of Glendale Quick Facts

 Trees that the Federals had felled across the Charles City Road stymied Huger’s advance.
 In what facetiously became known as the Battle of the Axes, Huger wasted hours having his men blaze a new road through the adjacent forest and failed to strike the Union center as planned.

 As Hill and Longstreet awaited Huger’s arrival, federal artillery began shelling the center of Lee’s line at approximately 2 p.m.
-Return fire from the Rebels failed to silence the Yankee guns.
+Return fire from the Confederates failed to silence the Union guns.
 Lee’s window for success began to close as the afternoon waned.
 With nightfall only a few hours away, Lee ordered Hill and Longstreet to begin their assault on the center of the Union rearguard despite the absence of Jackson and Huger.

-Failed Rebel Assaults
+Failed Confederate Assaults

 Meanwhile, at the southern end of the line, Holmes made no progress.
 Fitz John Porter’s division, supported by Union gunboats on the James River, thwarted a Confederate assault against the federal left.
 After the first repulse, Holmes chose not to try again.